Alcasser/tweet-reminder/README.md

 Tweet reminder Twitter bot using Activity and Tweet APIs.
 Deployed on AWS.

 # Local development
-Using docker-compose for local development (Nginx, Flask, PostgreSQL)
+Using docker-compose for local development (Nginx, Flask, PostgreSQL, RabbitMQ)

 ## Starting services